ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 As you might be aware, policies in API Management can be applied to different [scopes](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-policies#scopes).
 We'll be creating several rules, where some will apply to all scopes and others to specific scopes.
 Because there's nothing in the policy files to indicate the scope, we'll use the file name to determine the scope.
 For example, a file named `test.api.cshtml` will apply to the API scope, while a file named `test.operation.cshtml` will apply to the operation scope.

 We'll create the following custom rules:
 1. The inbound section should always start with a `base` policy to make sure important logic, like security checks, are applied first.
-This rule should apply to all levels, except for the global level and policy fragments.
+This rule should apply to all scopes, except for the global scope and policy fragments.
 1. The subscription key header (`Ocp-Apim-Subscription-Key`) should be removed in the inbound section of the global policy to prevent it from being forwarded to the backend.
 1. A `set-backend-service` policy should use a backend entity (by setting the `backend-id` attribute) so the backend configuration is reusable and easier to maintain.
 1. Files with the `.cshtml` extension should following the naming convention and specify the scope.